For ages now, in-stream TV commercials were a leading advertising approach. Since the world has been quickly transitioning from

 the knowledge of human conditions and human needs.
 In the real world of business, design should be driving

 product innovation instead of being subsidiary and driven by technology or business.
-Design can't be extra;
+Design should not be an extra;

 it needs to be a core competence.

-I evangelize design thinking and establish design process in 3 ways: promote the vision of design in day-to-day
+I evangelize design thinking and establish design process in three ways: I promote the vision of design in day-to-day

-work; give design talks to product managers, engineers and more; invite people to be participants of my user research
+work; I give design talks to product managers, engineers, and other coworkers; and I invite people to be participants of my user research

 and usability testing.
 Since I joined the team, noticeable changes have happened as collaboration flow and product

 development process have been reshaped with design thinking incorporated.
-People start to think of design differently.
+People have started to think of design differently.

 There is no longer any real distinction between business strategy and the design of the user experience.
 Although